-There are also three ladies teams and schoolboy league teams at Under Eleven, Thirteen, Fifteen, Seventeen and Nineteen age groups.
-The First XI have a proud record winning the Leinster Senior Cup in its Inaugural Year, 1935 and on twelve occasions since.
+Pembroke fields five Men’s teams, three Women’s teams and Youth teams at Under 9, 11, 13, 15, 17 and 19 age groups.
+All our teams have gained success at League and Cup level with the Men’s First XI winning the Leinster Senior Cup in its Inaugural Year (1935) and on twelve occasions since.

-The Club has also been fortunate with its overseas players, both professional and amateur, including three New Zealanders Chris Kuggeleijn, Alan Stimpson and Richard Hastie; South Africans Wim Jansen, Ian Solomon and Walter Masimula and Australians Luke Jackson and Owen Gilchrist.
-In addition the Club regularly welcomes players from the UK and other countries while working in Dublin.
+The Club has also been fortunate with its overseas players, both professional and amateur, including New Zealanders Chris Kuggeleijn, Alan Stimpson, Richard Hastie, Jono Hickey and Alex Ridley (our current professional); South Africans Wim Jansen, Ian Solomon and Walter Masimula and Australians Luke Jackson, Owen Gilchrist, Jono Cook , Daniel Solway and Nick Cutler.
+In addition the Club regularly welcomes players from all over the globe while working in Dublin.

-The Club has a healthy social atmosphere, a full bar, a hard working committee, and many other members who give of their time voluntarily for all manner of things from coaching to organising social functions.
-The Club has a record of touring, of which the highlight was probably the 125th Anniversary Tour of Australia in 1992/1993
+The Club has a healthy social scene, a full bar, a hard working committee, and many other members who give of their time voluntarily for all manner of things from coaching to organising social functions.
+The Club has a record of touring, of which the highlight was probably the 125th Anniversary Tour of Australia in 1992/1993.

 We has also made a significant contribution on the organisational and administrative side of the game.
 Pembroke members have served as Presidents of the Leinster and Irish Cricket Unions and as longstanding holders of various secretarial posts in Cricket Leinster.

 Of course we are blessed with the sunniest grounds in Dublin, and our sunny wall is just the perfect place for relaxing, catching the rays ,watching some cricket and meeting friends old and new.

 You will always be assured of a welcome at Sydney Parade.